emmet-jones/New-SA-MP-callbacks/README.md

 // Called when a player shoots more ammo than their weapon's clip can hold. forward OnPlayerAntiReload(playerid, weaponid);

-// Called when a player's animation finishes. forward OnPlayerAnimationFinish(playerid, animlib[], animname[]);
+// Called when an animation is finished. forward OnPlayerAnimationFinish(playerid, animlib[], animname[]);

 // Called when a player is reloading their weapon. forward OnPlayerReloadWeapon(playerid, weaponid, ammo);

+// Called when a player is burning from fire. forward OnPlayerBurning(playerid, status);

+// Called when a player aims a weapon. forward OnPlayerAiming(playerid, weaponid, status);

+// Called when a player takes a picture with their camera. forward OnPlayerTakePicture(playerid);
 ```

 Functions